KarolBedkowski/widdler/README.md

 - Automatically create new wiki files by browsing to a non-existent html file.
 - Built in .htpasswd management (Adding users).
 - Password protection via HTTP Basic Authentication.
 - Multiple users (adding another user to the .htaccess file creates a new user namespace).
 - Optional TLS support.
-- Backups on file save.
+- Backups on file save using local files, git repository or sqlite database.

 # Installation